inside

 • Only a small amount of maintenance is required.

-• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system and is therefore open to the future.
+• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system, and is therefore open to the future.

-I have an existing building: replace existing heating system
+Replacing an existing heating system

-I would like to completely replace my existing heating system and use the heat pump in monovalent operating mode – i.e. as the only heat source in the house.
-This is also possible in existing buildings.
-However, in order for the heat pump to be able to cover all heating requirements, the house should have been modernised for energy efficiency beforehand: This includes that the heat exchangers (underfloor heating, steel panel radiators, bathroom and living room radiators) can be operated with a low-temperature heating system such as the heat pump.
-It is also important to properly insulate the roof, the exterior walls of the house and cellar, and the cellar ceiling, and to renovate the windows.
+I would like to completely replace my existing heating system and use the heat pump in monovalent operating mode; that is, as the only heat generator in the house.
+This can also be achieved in existing buildings.
+However, in order for the heat pump to cover all heating requirements, the house should have been modernised for energy efficiency beforehand.
+This means that the heat exchangers (underfloor heating, steel panel radiators, and bathroom and home radiators) can be operated with a low-temperature heating system such as the heat pump.

-Suitable Kermi heat pump – monovalent operation
+Suitable Kermi heat pumps – monovalent operation

-Air/water heat pump outdoor installation
+Air/water heat pump for outdoor installation

-Air/water heat pump indoor installation
+Air/water heat pump for indoor installation

 • The air/water heat pump does not require a permit.